 Political and Social Integration

-Kazakhstan’s party system is underdeveloped and lacks real competition for the hearts and minds of the electorate in a climate of political illiberalism and social anemia.
-Parliamentary elections are largely perceived as a formality and the dominance of the ruling party, Amanat (former Nur Otan), is neither questioned nor actively contested through democratic means.
+Kazakhstan’s party system is underdeveloped and lacks real competition for the support of the electorate in a climate of political illiberalism and social stagnation.
+Parliamentary elections are widely viewed as a formality, and the dominance of the ruling party, Amanat (formerly Nur Otan), is neither questioned nor actively contested through democratic means.

-A member of parliament’s job is widely viewed as a sinecure, allowing its holder to exercise lucrative business activities through family and close associates.
-In the present authoritarian regime, which has been barely transformed by President Tokayev’s overcautious, piecemeal reforms, political parties are inefficient at properly translating the electorate’s will and aspirations into effective lawmaking.
+A position as member of parliament is widely viewed as a sinecure, allowing its holder to engage in lucrative business activities through family members and close associates.
+In the current authoritarian regime – which has barely been altered by President Tokayev’s cautious, incremental reforms – political parties remain inefficient in translating the electorate’s will and aspirations into effective lawmaking.

 Party system

-Kazakhstan’s authoritarianism relegates the few active interest groups to the fringes of political and civil society activism.
-Hence, their actions are mostly focused on implementing apolitical, social aid projects in areas where the government has no means or appetite for action.
+Kazakhstan’s authoritarianism relegates the few active interest groups to the fringes of political and civil society.
+As a result, their activities are primarily focused on implementing apolitical social aid projects in areas in which the government lacks the capacity or willingness to act.

-A multitude of registered and unregistered associations, active on issues ranging from environmentalism to animal rights to economic nationalism, have emerged since Kassym-Jomart Tokayev’s accession to the presidency in March 2019.
-However, their low impact on society and their lack of cooperation undermine their efficiency.
+A multitude of registered and unregistered associations active on issues ranging from environmental protection to animal rights to economic nationalism have emerged since Kassym-Jomart Tokayev’s accession to the presidency in March 2019.
+However, their limited impact on society and lack of cooperation undermine their effectiveness.

 The Kazakhstan Trade Union Federation, a successor to its Soviet parent, is tightly controlled by the state and lacks organizational and financial independence.
-The International Freedom of Speech Foundation, Adil Soz, and the Kazakhstan International Bureau for Human Rights and the Rule of Law were both very active in the 2000s.
-However, since then, under pressure from the authorities, they have lost much of their ability to prevent arbitrary policymaking.
+The International Freedom of Speech Foundation, Adil Soz and the Kazakhstan International Bureau for Human Rights and the Rule of Law were very active in the 2000s.
+However, under pressure from the authorities, they have since lost much of their ability to prevent arbitrary policymaking.

-The only two powerful interest groups with a real ability to influence decision-making are the Kazenergy Association of big energy businesses and the Atameken Business Chamber.
-Kazenergy has been chaired since 2005 by Nursultan Nazarbayev’s son-in-law Timur Kulibayev.
-The Oyan, Qazaqstan Movement (Wake Up, Kazakhstan), established in mid-2019 in the context of the previous presidential election, has not been banned (yet), but its activists are regularly harassed by law enforcement.
+The only two powerful interest groups with a real ability to influence decision-making are the Kazenergy Association of major energy businesses and the Atameken Business Chamber.
+Kazenergy was chaired from 2005 until December 2023 by Nursultan Nazarbayev’s son-in-law Timur Kulibayev, the country’s richest person along with his wife Dinara.
+The Oyan, Qazaqstan Movement (Wake Up, Kazakhstan), established in mid-2019 in the context of that year’s presidential election, has not yet been banned, but its activists are regularly harassed by law enforcement.

 Interest groups

-The government actively hailed the 2017 constitutional reform, which implements – at least on paper – some democratic changes, as enjoying wide support from ordinary citizens, based on “thousands” of letters received from all corners of the country.
+At least on paper, the 2017 constitutional reform ushered in some democratic changes.
+The Kazakhstani government actively promoted this as enjoying wide support from ordinary citizens based on “thousands” of letters received from all corners of the country.
 The reliability of this assessment is obviously subject to significant doubt.
 The 2022 constitutional reform also benefited from state-sponsored media hype, although it carefully omitted the most egregious aspects of Soviet-style window-dressing.

 Approval of democracy

-Despite the post-independence return of religiosity and greater insistence on traditional family and social values, Kazakhstan’s society is characterized by a high degree of individualism.
-Loyalty and mutual help are most often delineated by extended family or clan lines, resulting in a fragmentation of social capital.
-This is probably one of the reasons Kazakhstan is still at the stage of nation-building and has trouble defining a nation-state, as reflected by recurring debates over the most appropriate way to call the country (Kazakhstan vs. Qazaq Republic) and its population (e.g., the failed “Kazakhstan nation” doctrine).
+Despite the post-independence resurgence of religiosity and a stronger emphasis on traditional family and social values, Kazakhstan’s society is marked by a high degree of individualism.
+Loyalty and mutual assistance are most often defined by extended family or clan lines, resulting in fragmented social capital.
+This is likely one reason Kazakhstan remains in the nation-building stage and has had difficulty defining itself as a nation-state (Kazakhstan vs. Qazaq Republic; the failed “Kazakhstan nation” doctrine, etc.).
+Interethnic tensions are not uncommon and can be directly linked to low social capital and ongoing challenges in developing a unifying idea of nationhood.

-The 2019 power transition provided a long-awaited impetus for social activism, for example, with the creation of the Oyan, Qazaqstan Movement, which advocates for root-and-branch political reform.
-Despite its popularity among youth, it is mostly limited to large urban centers, with little to no traction in rural areas and no readily available platform for promoting its views and its popularity sagged considerably during the pandemic.
-President Tokayev’s reluctance to carry out profound reforms of Kazakhstan’s political system, evidenced by his cautious approach to change, has been a drag on the flourishing of grassroots initiatives, which fear the consequences of becoming too outspoken.
+The 2019 power transition provided a long-awaited impetus for social activism, for instance with the creation of the Oyan, Qazaqstan movement, which advocates for root-and-branch political reform.
+Despite its popularity among youths, the movement is mostly limited to large urban centers, having gained little to no traction in rural areas and with no readily available platform for promoting its views.
+President Tokayev’s reluctance to carry out profound reforms of Kazakhstan’s political system – as evidenced by his cautious approach to structural changes – has hindered grassroots initiatives, which fear the consequences of becoming too outspoken.
+Extralegal pressure on activists, including mechanisms such as surveillance, phone tapping and arbitrary detentions, is a regular occurrence.

 Social capital